Water providers, bills and customer rights

 Read more about water service provider obligations.

 Resolving disputes about your water

-If you have an issue with your water service provider and you have already tried to resolve the dispute, you can make a complaint to the Energy and Water Ombudsman Queensland.
+If you have an issue with your water service provider and you have already tried to resolve the dispute with them, you can complain to the Energy and Water Ombudsman Queensland.